yeonjaepark/pug-workshop/README.md

 ## Spice up your website
 Let's make our website more interesting.
 Instead of having Hello World, let's change this to be a callout.
 In Pug, if there are no specified tags, it is assumed that you are creating a div.
 First, create a div with the class as main and under that div, let's create a div with class callout.
 To write classes and IDs, we write it the same way as in a css file, .class and #ID.

-:rocket: Add this to your body.
+:rocket: Add the following to your body.
 ```
 .main
   .callout